ELITEv5/PrivX_Hurricane/README.md

 ### Circuit Analysis

-The PrivXMixer(14) circuit was analysed against its compiled R1CS using snarkjs constraint inspection.
+The PrivXMixer(14) circuit was analysed using two independent methods: snarkjs R1CS constraint inspection and **Ecne** — a Julia-based SMT solver that mechanically verifies every signal in the R1CS is uniquely determined by the inputs.

-**Signal counts verified:**
+**Signal counts verified (snarkjs R1CS):**

 | Signal | Expected | Actual | |
 |---|---|---|---|